 This is an occasionally-updated summary of prescriptions and recommendations for law students who write long papers in Professor Madison’s courses at the University of Pittsburgh.
 In any other context, use it with appropriate caution.

 A long piece of legal writing (any piece of legal writing or other communication, really) is an exercise in persuasion.
 The author should develop an argument or point of view — a claim, let us say, and persuade the reader that the author’s claim is correct.

 A “claim” in this context means that the author should identify an issue or a problem that needs to be addressed.
 The author should state what that issue or problem is.
 The author should explain the author’s perspective, that is, how the author proposes to view the issue or solve the problem.
 Using that perspective, the author should solve the problem, or at least address the issue.
 The author should defend the perspective and solution against possible challenges.

 In the best of all worlds, the entire paper is based on and can be summarized in a thesis, which is the point that the author wants to make.
-In the best of all worlds, the author can and does state that thesis in one or two sentences.
+In the best of all worlds, the author can and does state that thesis in one or two sentences, A paragraph at most.

 One sentence does not a paper make.
 The author should use the length of the paper to explain not only what the thesis is but also where the thesis comes from, how the thesis is justified, proved, or demonstrated, and where the thesis goes.
 Why the thesis matters, in short.
-The paper should explain the background of the problem, demonstrate why the problem is worth solving, describe how others have addressed the problem (if it has been addressed before), and explain in some detail both how the author proposes to solve the problem and why the author’s solution is superior to any other suggested to date.
+The paper should explain the background of the problem, demonstrate why the problem is worth solving, describe how others have addressed the problem (if it has been addressed before), and explain in some detail both how the author solves the problem and why the author’s solution is superior to any other suggested to date.

 Starting a research paper means beginning with the end.
 In identifying, advancing, and defending a claim, the first task is figuring out where you are planning to go.
 That destination, in a nutshell, is the thesis.

 Expect that 25% to 30% of the finished product will be explanation and summary of the issues and existing resources that bear on those issues.
 Expect that 70% to 75% of the finished product will be the author’s own analysis and proposed resolution, both supported by appropriate research, and responses to what the author considers to be serious criticisms of the paper’s argument.